The Chess Memory Palace cover

 Before we construct our first memory palace, let’s consider what makes something memorable.

-First, it almost goes without saying, we remember things better when we pay attention.
+First, it almost goes without saying that we remember things better when we pay attention.
 The reason we often mislay our keys or phone is because we were thinking about something else when we put them down.
 Simply making a conscious effort to notice where we place an object makes a big difference.
-So, pay attention!
-When you visualise1 images, take the time (without multitasking) to concentrate on the scene: the colours, sounds, smells, tastes, feelings, shapes, textures.
+So, pay attention.
+When you visualise images, take the time, without multitasking, to concentrate on the scene: the colours, sounds, smells, tastes, feelings, shapes, textures.
 This already goes a long way to creating a lasting memory.

 Third, we find it easier to learn information when we already understand the context.
 You will remember a piece of trivia about a celebrity you know more easily than learning the same piece of trivia about another celebrity you have never heard of.
 When learning a language, it is easier to learn three new words by studying three example sentences, each of which introduces one new word at a time, rather than trying to learn all three words in a single model sentence.
 All recall is association, connecting one context with another, so it is easier to learn something when you already know half the story.

 As humans, we are particularly good at remembering places.
-Even if you think you are bad at following maps (which is a different skill), you can find your way to work or the local shops without trouble.
+Even if you think you are bad at following maps, which is a different skill, you can likely find your way to work or the local shops without trouble.
 If you have ever listened to an audiobook while walking around, you may have noticed that you can remember your location when you listened to a particular chapter.
 The story in the chapter triggers your memory of the place, and imagining the place triggers your memory of the story.

 Picture words as characters